Public Bid Facility Project Site Planning & Construction

 - June 1st (of the following year) – Targeted completion date

-There’s a lot of different ways that we can assist in outlining a construction schedule.
+There are a lot of different ways that we can assist in outlining a construction schedule.
 We would just want to meet with you as soon as possible and start laying out your plans for your next project.